JanssenProject/jans/docs/README.md

 ```
 Then enter `y` to confirm.

+- **Update a LDAP configuration**

 To update an existing LDAP configuration, select option 3 and enter ldap configuration name.
 the given name is matched with the existing configurations then It will ask to enter value for each property.

+- **Delete a LDAP configuration**

+To delete an existing ldap configuration, enter a name of an existing ldap configuration and enter `yes/y` to confirm.

 ### Couchbase Configuration